Belga Films: Expansion

-Since 1998, Patrick Vandenbosch, grandson of Luc Hemelaer, has served as the chief executive officer of Belga Films, while Jérôme de Béthune has held the position of chief operating officer, overseeing the company's operations.
+Since 1998, Patrick Vandenbosch, grandson of Luc Hemelaer, served as the chief executive officer of Belga Films, while Jérôme de Béthune held the position of chief operating officer, overseeing the company's operations.
 In a significant restructuring, Vandenbosch and Alexandre Lippens acquired the company's shares from RTL Group, re-establishing Belga Films as an independent entity.
 This acquisition marked the beginning of a new phase for Belga Films, with a shift in strategy towards more selective acquisitions and a reduction in the number of films released annually.
 The company aimed to focus on more targeted content, rather than maintaining a broad release slate.

-Alongside its distribution activities, Belga Films has expanded into film production through Belga Studios.
-The company's productions have included titles based on established franchises, such as The Yellow "M" based on the Blake and Mortimer series, and The Einstein Enigma, a thriller adapted from the novel by José Rodrigues dos Santos.
+Alongside its distribution activities, Belga Films expanded into film production through Belga Studios.
+The company's productions included titles based on established franchises, such as The Yellow "M" based on the Blake and Mortimer series, and The Einstein Enigma, a thriller adapted from the novel by José Rodrigues dos Santos.
 Additionally, the company entered the cinema exhibition market with the launch of White Cinema in Brussels and Médiaciné in Liège.

 Acquisitions

 In 2022, Belga Films acquired full ownership of Independent Films, a Dutch distribution company with which it had previously maintained a 50/50 partnership.
 This acquisition integrated Dutch film development and distribution into Belga's operations, allowing the company to release films in both the Belgian and Dutch markets under a unified structure.
 It also enabled Belga to expand its operations in the Netherlands and develop more Dutch-language content.
 Before this acquisition, Belga Films and Independent Films had collaborated for over two decades, with Belga handling the distribution of Independent Films' titles in Belgium and vice versa in the Netherlands.

-Belga Films also maintains an interest in the animation sector through its shareholding in nWave Studios, a Belgian animation studio.
+Belga Films also maintained an interest in the animation sector through its shareholding in nWave Studios, a Belgian animation studio.
 Notable productions from nWave include Bigfoot Family (2020) and Chickenhare and the Hamster of Darkness (2022).
-This partnership reflects Belga's strategy to diversify its portfolio and strengthen its presence in the animation sector.
+This partnership reflected Belga's strategy to diversify its portfolio and strengthen its presence in the animation sector.

+Closure

+In February 2026, Belga Films and its Brussels cinema subsidiary White Cinema were declared bankrupt and subsequently closed, ending the operations of Belgium’s oldest film distributor.
+The bankruptcy ruling was issued in mid-February, with the company’s insolvency attributed to financial difficulties exacerbated by competition from streaming services and limited access to major international releases, and resulting in the loss of dozens of jobs.
+The White Cinema, which opened in 2016, also ceased activities following the parent company’s collapse.